AlexH0661/powershell-tests/README.md

 Each test uses the `init.ps1` powershell script in order to standardize logging.
 The logging server is specified here.

+### Misc notes
+The disk encryption module requires a GPO to be modified to enable BitLocker full disk encryption if there is no TPM present

 ## Ensure PSRemoting is enabled on endpoints
 ```powershell
 powershell.exe Enable-PSRemoting